rdasan/SensorQualityEvaluator/README.md

     > In the sample input provided in the problem statement, if one of the lines `[<type> > <name>]` goes missing, the entire evaluation for the sensors would go wrong

+---

+>**IMP: Since there is no importance given to order, the output printed would have the correct JSON format and evalution results but would not follow any particular order**
+---